First Do No Harm

 When the student becomes the teacher

 Leslie has been a nurse for over forty years.
 I have no doubt she has more experience than the other three nurses who treated Jayde today combined.
-Regardless of her background and experience, she did not allow it to prohibit her from requesting us to walk her through the steps of accessing and de-accessing Jayde’s port so she could accurately treat her.
-The problems that arose during our visit could have been avoided if the nurses took a few extra minutes and chose to hear their patients.
-Shouldn’t a patient’s safety and risk of infection be worth those few minutes?
+Regardless of her background and experience, she did not allow it to prohibit her from requesting us to walk her through the steps of accessing and de-accessing Jayde's port so she could accurately treat her.
+The problems that arose during our visit could have been avoided if the nurses had taken a few extra minutes and chosen to hear their patients.
+Shouldn't a patient's safety and risk of infection be worth those few minutes?

 I do not want to be accustomed to doctoral apathy, nor do I want that for my daughter.
-I imagine a world where inflated egos are non-existent; a place where more people are skilled at the art of listening: a world where the Leslie’s are not a rarity, but commonplace."
+I imagine a world where inflated egos are non-existent.
+A place where more people are skilled at the art of listening: a world where the Leslie's are not a rarity, but commonplace."

 Comments